 I’ve always wanted to see Fort Wayne’s baseball team in action and it finally happened this summer.
 Every seat is a great seat, the kids all had a wonderful time and it was the perfect size for a family to walk around and take it all in.
 There’s a kid zone with activities for an additional cost, just in case your little ones get a little bit antsy, and the field is conveniently located within walking distance (you can see the field from your hotel room, and your hotel from the field).
 With ticket prices set around $10 each, it’s a great way to spend the evening.

 Science Central is the children’s museum of Fort Wayne.
-With pretty much every space available for kids to touch, play and participate in hands on activities, Science Central is one of those places you’ll be dragging your child away from because there’s just never enough time to do it all.
+With pretty much every space available for kids to touch, play, and participate in hands-on activities, Science Central is one of those places you’ll be dragging your child away from because there’s just never enough time to do it all.
 My kids loved building cars and racing them around the slot track.
-My oldest discovered electricity and friction on their giant, multi-story slide, my middle kids loved the animals in terrariums and my little loved all of the buttons and levers.
+My oldest discovered electricity and friction on their giant, multi-story slide, my middle kids loved the animals in terrariums and my little ones loved all of the buttons and levers.

 Fort Wayne Museum of Art

-The Fort Wayne Museum of Art was a surprise hit with my seven and nine year old.
+The Fort Wayne Museum of Art was a surprise hit with my seven and nine-year-olds.
 There were many visually stimulating things to see and my oldest daughter loved reading about the artist and then looking at all of their work.
-She was fascinated with the sculptures and really liked walking around looking at the photographs.
-All of my kids liked our visit to the Early Learning Center where we read books about art, drew pictures and wall murals and built our own sculptures with LEGO bricks.
+She was fascinated with the sculptures and liked walking around looking at the photographs.
+All of my kids liked our visit to the Early Learning Center where we read books about art, drew pictures and murals, and built our sculptures with LEGO bricks.

 Public Art and Murals in Fort Wayne

 Fort Wayne is brimming with colorful murals and interesting sculptures.
-My children love posing with the public art and I really like the way the photos in front of the murals turn out!
+My children love posing with public art and I like the way the photos in front of the murals turn out!